Asd-g/AviSynth-vsTMM/README.md

     Sets the number of pixels to expand the comb mask horizontally on each side of combed pixels.
 Basically, if expand is greater than 0 then TMM will consider all pixels within 'expand' distance horizontally of a detected combed pixel to be combed as well.
 Can be useful when some combed pixels got missed in spatial adaptation.\
     Must be greater than or equal to 0.\
     Default: 0.

+- binary\
+    True: The output is binary comb mask.\
+    False: The output is motion mask.\
+    Default: False.

 - link\
     Controls whether the luma plane is linked to chroma plane during comb mask creation.\
     Default: True.
 When the clip is Y or when luma plane is not filtered link = false.
+It does not have effect when binary = false.

 - y, u, v\
     Planes to process.\